Challenges Faced by Marjorie Taylor Greene: Obstacles and Turning Points

 2021: Legal Challenge to Eligibility

 In April 2021, Marjorie Taylor Greene faced a legal challenge to her eligibility based on her alleged involvement in organizing and promoting the 2021 United States Capitol attack.
+In May, she defeated Jennifer Strahan in the Republican primary.

-In February 2022, Senate minority leader Mitch McConnell criticized Marjorie Taylor Greene for attending the America First Political Action Conference, stating there was no place in the party for "white supremacists or anti-Semitism".
+In February 2022, Senate Minority Leader Mitch McConnell criticized Marjorie Taylor Greene for attending the America First Political Action Conference, stating there was no place in the party for "white supremacists or anti-Semitism".

-April 1, 2022: Greene files federal lawsuit
+April 1, 2022: Greene files lawsuit against challenge to candidacy

 May 8, 2024: Unsuccessful Attempt to Oust Mike Johnson